-It is important to note that most of the homes in an RLA-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
+It is important to note that most of the homes in a Repetitive Loss Area-perhaps as many as 80% or 90%-may not have experienced flooding of any kind.
 What they have in common is being subject to the same general geographical and flood conditions as the nearby repetitive loss property.
-It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but perhaps may have been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.
+It should also be stressed that the flooding events in question may have had little or nothing to do with overflow from a creek, but perhaps may been the result of storm sewer backup or overland flow from a neighbor's property into a low-lying, slab-on-grade home or garage.

-The location of RLA #7 is shown on the aerial photo/topography map on page 4, below.
-The map identifies residential properties, County Assessor parcels, floodplains, and the existing storm sewers and inlets systems.
+The more detailed location of RLA #20 is shown on the aerial photo/topography map on the next page.
+The map identifies residential properties, County Assessor parcels, floodplains, the existing storm sewers and inlets systems.